Bollywood star Salman Khan survives snakebite - ExBulletin

 Bollywood star Salman Khan survives snakebite

+After he was bitten, the local villagers shouted hospital, hospital, hospital, saying that I should be taken to hospital quickly.
+There was so much commotion, the snake was a bit poisonous and it bit me again.

+The actor received an antivenom, kept under observation and then released after six hours.

-Although controversial, Salman Khan is one of Bollywood’s biggest celebrities, a portmanteau of Hollywood and Bombay, the city where this Indian film industry is located and renamed Mumbai.
+Khan is one of Bollywood’s biggest draws despite a lot of controversy.

-He was convicted of the death of a homeless man who was struck behind the wheel of his car in 2002 before obtaining a resounding acquittal.
-In 2018, he was sentenced to five years in prison for unlawfully slaughtering protected animals twenty years ago, which he still has not known.
+He was convicted of culpable homicide for a hit and run in 2002 that killed a homeless man sleeping on the sidewalk in Mumbai.

+His five-year prison sentence was almost immediately overturned by a higher court.

+Khan was convicted in 2018 of shooting down two rare antelopes on a hunting trip two decades earlier, but has denied killing the animals.

-Salman Khan said the snake that gave him the bite was released in the jungle.
-India recorded around 58,000 deaths from snakebites per year, or 160 per day, between 2000 and 2019, according to a study published last year.
+The snake that bit him survived the last encounter, Khan claiming he has now been returned safely to the jungle.

+India has recorded around 58,000 snakebite deaths per year, or 160 per day between 2000 and 2019, according to a study published last year.
+AFP

 Sources